 What causes anxiety?

-Anxiety disorders are common—up to 30 percent of adults will experience anxiety at some point during their lifetime.
-While researchers aren’t exactly sure what causes anxiety, they have pinpointed some risk factors, such as a family history of anxiety, childhood trauma, and some health conditions.
+Anxiety disorders are not uncommon—studies estimate that up to 30 percent of adults will experience anxiety at some point during their lifetimes.
+While researchers aren’t certain exactly what causes anxiety, they have targeted some risk factors, such as a family history of anxiety, childhood trauma, and certain health conditions.

 Anxiety often goes untreated, even as talking about mental health issues has become more common, but if you’re suffering, it’s important to recognize that you’re not alone, and help is available.
 A trusted healthcare provider can offer treatment options, including psychotherapy and/or medication, and may recommend complementary therapies like meditation and yoga for anxiety.

-Studies have shown that yoga can help reduce anxiety.
-And it makes sense—yoga is relaxing, calming, and can slow down your heart rate and lower your blood pressure.
+Studies have shown that yoga mitigates anxiety.
 Research has found that interrupting anxious thoughts with mindful movement can stop anxiety before it snowballs.
 Plus, a regular yoga and meditation practice can help develop the tools you need to not only ward off future attacks, but also to help you better cope with everyday stressors.
+And it makes sense—yoga is relaxing, calming, and can slow down your heart rate and lower your blood pressure.

 9 yoga poses for anxiety